user2311717757/LLM-GradPrune/README.md

 ```

 ## Training model
+Use the .py files in the configuration folder to conduct dense model training.

-Use the .py files in the configuration_layer_prune folder to conduct training.
+Use the .py files in the configuration_layer_prune folder to conduct prune model training.

 ## Evaluation
 Use the .py files in the evaluation folder to conduct testing.